nickearl/bi-demo/README.md

 * Stakeholder guidance

-## AI Demo
+## **AI Demo**
-### Integrating AI with BI
+### **Integrating LLMs with Business Intelligence (BI)**

-Some simple but practical examples of integrating generative AI with data & visualization.
-For these I'm using ChatGPT (3.5 Turbo) via the OpenAI API to do the following:

-#### Color & Theming

-Uses AI to generate color themes to apply to a data visualization based on a brief description typed out by the user.
-This example simply changes some colors, but the implementation can be easily scaled up further to generate more complex themes and UX customization via HTML/CSS styling and dynamic page layouts.
+This section showcases practical applications of **Large Language Models (LLMs)** in **data-driven decision-making and visualization workflows**.
+These examples illustrate how generative AI can enhance business intelligence tools by enabling **context-aware automation, dynamic styling, and AI-assisted content creation**.

+For this demonstration, I am using **OpenAI’s ChatGPT-3.5 Turbo** via the **OpenAI API** to enhance BI functionality in the following ways:

+---

+### **1. AI-Driven Theming & UX Customization**
+This implementation leverages LLMs to generate **dynamic color themes** for data visualizations based on a natural language description provided by the user.
+By interpreting user intent, the model suggests and applies color palettes that align with the specified context.

+- **Scalability:** While this demo focuses on basic color adjustments, the approach can be extended to **comprehensive UI/UX customization**, including **adaptive HTML/CSS styling, real-time component layout adjustments, and theme consistency across dashboards**.

-**Use Case:** Creation of sales collateral, exportable PNG images of visualizations for use in presentation slides or publication.
+**Use Case:** Automating the creation of branded sales collateral by generating export-ready **PNG images** of customized visualizations for presentation slides, reports, or publications.

+---

+### **2. AI-Assisted Image Generation**
+This feature enables the automatic generation of images based on user-defined prompts.
+The AI model adheres to a structured **prompt engineering framework**, ensuring that outputs remain consistent with the application’s defined **visual style** and business constraints.

-#### Image Generation
+#### **Implementation Details:**

-This example uses AI to generate images based on user input, subject to whatever constraints are built in to the prompt template.
-The template here is the same one used to generate most of the artwork in this app.
-Specify what you'd like the image to depict, and the app should generate that image in a similar artstyle to the rest of the images in use here.
+- The model processes **semantic descriptions** and converts them into visual content that aligns with predefined branding and aesthetic guidelines.
+- A structured **prompt template** ensures reproducibility, maintaining stylistic coherence with other AI-generated assets used in the application.

+**Use Case:** Enhancing marketing and design workflows by allowing teams to quickly generate **tailored visual assets** without requiring manual graphic design intervention.

 ## Dataset Generator